 Focus Pocus is a game with benefits!
-It is played for fun, on your own, or against a friend.
-The game was designed to provide an environment to practice skills such as attention, relaxation, impulse-control and memory.
+It is played for fun and was designed to provide an environment to practice skills such as attention, relaxation, impulse-control and memory.
 Train to develop “powers” by mastering the 12 engaging mini-games.
 These powers help you battle the evil necromancer, and also may help improve behavior and academic outcomes!

 Purchase Focus Pocus from your local distributor*

 Focus Pocus Features

 - Performance Tracking

 - End of training report (after 25 sessions)